LWilsonDev/beer-list/README.md

 - If the beer I am drinking is not on the app, I want to add it
 - I want to be able to search the app by beer, brewery, and country to find new beers for me to try

+#### Wireframe/mockups

+I created wireframe sketches on [invision](https://www.invisionapp.com/) to get an idea of layout before starting to code.
+They can be found [here](https://github.com/LWilsonDev/beer-list/blob/master/wireframe.jpg)

 ## Features